 - 10 drops each of Geranium, Juniper Berry, Frankincense Carterii, and Lavender essential oils

-- 3g Leucidal Liquid (preservative, accepted by the Whole Foods Acceptable Premium Preservative List, and approved for use in ECOCert Certified Organic products)
+- 3g Leucidal Liquid (preservative, accepted by the Whole Foods Acceptable Premium Preservative List, and approved for use in ECOCert Certified Organic products) (find at Lotioncrafter)

 - Pre-mix HA with distilled water or hydrosol.
 Let stand in the fridge for one hour or until fully hydrated and gel-like without clumps.